legacysurvey/legacysurvey/pages/status.rst

 .. title: Survey Status
 .. slug: status

-The DECam Legacy Survey oservations began in August 2014.
+The DECam Legacy Survey observations began in August 2014.
 Each position in the sky will be observed in three "passes" in each of three filters (g, r, z).
 "Pass 1" is observed in photometric, good-seeing conditions.
 "Pass 2" and "Pass 3" are observed in progressively-worse conditions.